The Undifferentiated Human

 There are numerous examples of undifferentiated humans, all of which tell the ancient story of our evolution as a human from our material original state to one that is a noble creature; from a one storied house to a five storied house or building.
 [NB This has no bearing at all, on our economic or social status but our inner state.]

 All of us human go through these stages, not necessarily any of those characterized above, but stages where our basic self has yet to separate and be able to operate in an autonomous way from that which lies below.
-The bridges of the caduceus –Integrity, Flexibility, reflectiveness and Surender are the tools, resources, assets, qualities , virtues tax enable us to move and separate from the dominant self (below) and which allow us to become more than who we were.
-At all times , we are human, but governed by our lesser selves, and as we develop these become allies in our development.
+The bridges of the caduceus –Integrity, Flexibility, reflectiveness and Surender are the tools, resources, assets, qualities, virtues that enable us to move and separate from the dominant and often lower self– allowing us to become whole or less undifferentiated.
+At all times, we are human.
+But we are in evolution, constantly developing only if we polish our interior Self.
+However, we are also often governed by our lesser or lower selves, but as we develop these elements within us, they become allies in our development.